As 15% of Nevadans face food insecurity, the Wolf Pack remains dedicated to ensuring food security for all Nevadans.

 In southern Nevada

-Extension is also coordinating volunteers, warehouse space and cold food storage, and working with local food producers, such as Gilcrease Orchard, to route food to pantries in need.
+Extension is also partnering to coordinate volunteers, warehouse space and cold food storage, and with local food producers, such as Gilcrease Orchard, to route food to pantries in need.

 In rural Nevada

-Extension is deploying volunteers in all rural counties across the state to support local food pantries, through their Master Gardener and 4-H Youth Development Programs.
+Extension is partnering to deploy volunteers in all rural counties across the state to support local food pantries, through Extension's Master Gardener and 4-H Youth Development Programs.

 Meet our food systems experts